 Jane Clarke & Abigail Parry on T S Eliot Prize 2023 Shortlist

-Two titles published by Bloodaxe Books are on the shortlist for the prestigious T S Eliot Prize, which celebrates its 30th anniversary this year.
+Two titles published by Bloodaxe Books were shortlisted for the prestigious T S Eliot Prize, which celebrated its 30th anniversary in 2023.
 The prize is awarded annually to the writer of the best new poetry collection published in the UK and Ireland.
 The ten-strong shortlist was announced on 3 October 2023, chosen from 186 poetry collections submitted by British and Irish publishers.
+Jason Allen-Paisant was announced as winner at a ceremony in London on 15 January 2024.

-Irish poet Jane Clarke's third full collection A Change in the Air, published in May, is on the shortlist, together with Abigail Parry's second collection I Think We're Alone Now, which is published in November.
+Irish poet Jane Clarke's third full collection A Change in the Air, published in May, was on the shortlist, together with Abigail Parry's second collection I Think We're Alone Now, which was published in November.
 A Change in the Air was also shortlisted for the Forward Prize for Best Collection 2023.

 The Judges for the T S Eliot Prize 2023 are: Paul Muldoon (Chair), Sasha Dugdale and Denise Saul.